laravel-ja/ja-docs-8.x/original-en/queues.md

     }

 > {note} The `WithoutOverlapping` middleware requires a cache driver that supports [locks](/docs/{{version}}/cache#atomic-locks).
 Currently, the `memcached`, `redis`, `dynamodb`, `database`, `file`, and `array` cache drivers support atomic locks.

+<a name="throttling-exceptions"></a>
+### Throttling Exceptions

+Laravel includes a `Illuminate\Queue\Middleware\ThrottlesExceptions` middleware that allows you to throttle exceptions.
+Once the job throws a given number of exceptions, all further attempts to execute the job are delayed until a specified time interval lapses.
+This middleware is particularly useful for jobs that interact with third-party services that are unstable.

+For example, let's imagine a queued job that interacts with an third-party API that begins throwing exceptions.
+To throttle exceptions, you can return the `ThrottlesExceptions` middleware from your job's `middleware` method.
+Typically, this middleware should be paired with a job that implements [time based attempts](#time-based-attempts):

+    use Illuminate\Queue\Middleware\ThrottlesExceptions;

+    /**
+     * Get the middleware the job should pass through.
+     *
+     * @return array
+     */
+    public function middleware()
+    {
+        return [new ThrottlesExceptions(10, 5)];
+    }

+    /**
+     * Determine the time at which the job should timeout.
+     *
+     * @return \DateTime
+     */
+    public function retryUntil()
+    {
+        return now()->addMinutes(30);
+    }

+The first constructor argument accepted by the middleware is the number of exceptions the job can throw before being throttled, while the second constructor argument is the number of minutes that should elapse before the job is attempted again once it has been throttled.
+In the code example above, if the job throws 10 exceptions within 5 minutes, we will wait 5 minutes before attempting the job again.

+When a job throws an exception but the exception threshold has not yet been reached, the job will typically be retried immediately.
+However, you may specify the number of minutes such a job should be delayed by calling the `backoff` method when attaching the middleware to the job:

+    use Illuminate\Queue\Middleware\ThrottlesExceptions;

+    /**
+     * Get the middleware the job should pass through.
+     *
+     * @return array
+     */
+    public function middleware()
+    {
+        return [(new ThrottlesExceptions(10, 5))->backoff(5)];
+    }

+Internally, this middleware uses Laravel's cache system to implement rate limiting, and the job's class name is utilized as the cache "key".
+You may override this key by calling the `by` method when attaching the middleware to your job.
+This may be useful if you have multiple jobs interacting with the same third-party service and you would like them to share a common throttling "bucket":

+    use Illuminate\Queue\Middleware\ThrottlesExceptions;

+    /**
+     * Get the middleware the job should pass through.
+     *
+     * @return array
+     */
+    public function middleware()
+    {
+        return [(new ThrottlesExceptions(10, 10))->by('key')];
+    }

+> {tip} If you are using Redis, you may use the `Illuminate\Queue\Middleware\ThrottlesExceptionsWithRedis` middleware, which is fine-tuned for Redis and more efficient than the basic exception throttling middleware.

 <a name="dispatching-jobs"></a>
 ## Dispatching Jobs